f4exb/picc1101/README.md

 # Installation and basic usage
 ## Prerequisites
-This has been tested on a Raspberry Pi version 1 B with kernel 3.12.36.
-Raspberry Pi version 2 with 3.18 kernels using dtbs has not been working satifactorily so far.
-Version 2 is very new (in March 2015) and improvements are expected concerning SPI and GPIO handling and it will probably work one day on the version 2 as well.
-Anyway version 1 has enough computing power for our purpose.
+This has been tested successfully on a Raspberry Pi version 1 B with kernel 3.12.36.
+Raspberry Pi version 2 with a 3.18 kernel does not work.

 For best performance you will need the DMA based SPI driver for BCM2708 found [here](https://github.com/notro/spi-bcm2708.git) After successful compilation you will obtain a kernel module that is to be stored as `/lib/modules/$(uname -r)/kernel/drivers/spi/spi-bcm2708.ko`